 Time-of-use tariffs (like Economy 7, or smart tariffs with cheaper overnight rates) let you charge your battery when electricity is cheap and use it when the price is high.
 This works even without solar panels.

-For example, if you charge at 10p per kWh off-peak and avoid paying 28p per kWh in the peak period, the saving is 18p per kWh cycled through the battery.
+For example, if you charge at 10p per kWh off-peak and avoid paying the day-rate of around 26p per kWh under the July 2026 cap, the saving is roughly 16p per kWh cycled through the battery.
 Over a year, this can be substantial.

 3. Smarter exporting